Materials: Foam, plastic

 1 = Very poor, 2 = Not good, 3 = Fair, 4 = Good, 5 = Excellent

 If you spend the majority of your night on your stomach, there’s one mattress characteristic you should look out for: support, support and more support.
-Stomach sleepers need a firm, supportive bed to keep the hips elevated and spine properly aligned in an “S” shape.
+The best mattress for stomach sleepers are firm and supportive enough keep the hips elevated and spine properly aligned in an “S” shape.
 Lightweight and average-weight stomach sleepers should feel adequate hip support on the Pod Pro, especially with the flexible Active Grid on top.
 Still, heavier stomach sleepers might feel their hips sinking too far into its comfort layers.
+If the Eight Sleep Pod Pro is not right for you, see the best mattress for heavy people.

 As a rule, those who change positions frequently throughout the night or hate feeling “stuck” in their bed should choose a responsive mattress.
 The Pod Pro’s dense polyfoam top layer means the bed responds quickly to movement and makes the sleeper feel like they’re sleeping “on” the mattress rather than “in” it.